 As luck would have it, Lugh possessed quite a few talents that would provide the king with amazing services.
 Lugh offered himself as a historian, a hero, a harpist, a champion, a swordsman, a wright, and more.
 However, they always rejected him, for the Tuatha de Danann was not in need of the services that Lugh offered.

-The last time Lugh went to the court, he was furious for the rejection.
+The last time Lugh went to the court, he was furious about the rejection.
 He asked if they have someone with all of those skills together.
 That time, the doorkeeper was not able to deny him from the entrance.
 After joining the court, Lugh became the Chief Ollam of Ireland.
 Lugh was capable of captivating the Tuatha de Danann and fascinating them.
 He got into a contest against another champion, Ogma, where they threw flagstones.
 Thus, Lugh won the contest and then he played with his harp.